btn-group/az_trading_competition/README.md

 # Aleph Zero Trading Competition Smart Contract

-### Notes about allowed bools
+### Notes about allowed pools and tokens

-Only pools with large market caps will be allowed.
+- Only pools with large market caps will be allowed.
+- Each token in pools must have a DIA price symbol associated with it.

 AZERO/USDC: 5C6s2qJAG5dCmPvR9WyKAVL6vJRDS9BjMwbrqwXGCsPiFViF
 USDC/USDT: 5CiP96MhEGHnLFGS64uVznrwbuVdFj6kewrEZoLRzxUEqxws
-AZERO/WETH: 5HaM6dHg3ymuQ6NSCquMkzBLLHv9t1H4YvBDMarox37PbusE
+AZERO/ETH: 5HaM6dHg3ymuQ6NSCquMkzBLLHv9t1H4YvBDMarox37PbusE

 ### Note about DIA oracle for decentralising winner selection